storyblok/field-plugin/packages/cli/templates/react/README.md

 # Storyblok React Field Plugin
 This project was created using React and Typescript.
 It consists of a set of base functionalities, such as value updating, modal toggling and asset selection.
-This starter is intended to help developers when creating their own Storyblok Field Plugin.
+This starter is intended to help developers when creating their own Storyblok Field Plugins.

 ## Local Development